luigizuccarelli/golang-https-clientserver/README.md

 ## Overview

-The client and server usewd to create unikernels for a simple secure tls connection and verification (based on certstrap)
+The client and server used to create unikernels for a simple secure tls connection and verification (based on certstrap)

 I have included a config file for both the client and server when creating the ops image (unikernel)